-As we get more and more engaged in this healthy vibrant lifestyle, things we used to take at face value, and accept as the norm, may no longer be normal or okay enough for us.
+As we get more and more engaged in this healthy vibrant lifestyle, things we used to take at face value and accept as the norm, may no longer be normal or okay enough for us.
 While there are a growing number of options when traveling, it can still be a challenge to maintain health in a traditional travel environment.
 These healthy travel tips can help!

 I once commented to a friend saying I wish I could just pack a bag and hop a flight for the weekend special at an all inclusive resort, but for me, that option is no longer an option.
 Knowing that the per guest food budget is usually around the $5 mark, makes me question what I’m eating, and how the staff are treated.
 The chemicals used in the cleaning products from what is sprayed in the bathrooms to what the sheets and towels are washed in are the things I like to avoid.